aiellomau/improve-microservice-sample/README.md

 How To Run
 ----------
 Each Microservice has it own script names standalone.sh.
-Is recomended to hace several terminals to run all services in console.
+Is recomended to have several terminals to run all.
 ```sh
 # Start Discovery
 $ cd eureka-server